paulwib/gulp-ssg/README.md

 ## Templates

 A common requirement of static sites is to pass the content through some template engine.
-There is nothing built into `gulp-ssg` to do this, but it's very easy to add :)
+There is nothing built into `gulp-ssg` to do this, but it's very easy to add with another pipe.

 After the step above you will have created a bunch of HTML files.
 Now you can run them through a templating pipe.
-Because all the files are processed before the pipe the template will have access to the complete site index.
+All the files are processed before the next pipe, so the template will have access to the complete site index for things like generating global navigation, or a list of sub-pages in the current section.

 So to add this to the above example: